kpwhri/heartsteps/README.md

 ```

 **Nightly Data Exports**
 The heartsteps-server exports CSV files for each participant after their nightly update once a day.
 These files are meant to be used to analyze the efficacy of message randomization.
-This data is then sync'd to a Google Storage Bucket called "heartsteps_nightly_data"
+This data is then sync'd to a Google Storage Bucket called "heartsteps-data-exports"

+You will need to have a Google Account that has permissions to access the "heartsteps-data-exports" storage bucket.

 To download all the files at once (recommended), you will need to:
 ```
 // (1) Download gcloud-utils
 $ curl https://sdk.cloud.google.com | bash
-// (2) Login with google
+// (2) Login with your google account that has access to the heartsteps-data-exports storage bucket
 $ gcloud init
 // (3) Make a directory to download the files to (since there a many files)
 $ mkdir nightly-data
 // (4) Download the files
-$ gsutil -m rsync gs://heartsteps_nightly_data ./nightly-data
+$ gsutil -m rsync gs://heartsteps-data-exports ./nightly-data
 ```

+*Note:* It's possible to access files individually in your web browser, [access the heartsteps-data-exports storage bucket here.](https://console.cloud.google.com/storage/browser/heartsteps-data-exports)

 ### Anti-Sedentary and Walking-Suggestion Service Data
 Both the anti-sedentary and walking-suggestion services store data to a remote file system, which is a Google Storage Bucket.
 These buckets are read and written to by the services in the production environment.